SpikeInterface/spikely/docs/source/overview.rst

     * *Sorters* - Spike sorting is a big part of SpikeInterface_, and spikely's Sorters correspond closely to spike sorting nodes in SpikeInterface_.
       Spikely requires the addition of one, and only one, Sorter in the pipeline.
+Spikely requires one, and only one, Sorter per pipeline.

-    * *Curators*
+    * *Curators* -

     * *Exporters*

-  Elements are selected by users from drop down menus in spikely.

 * **Parameter** - Most elements have one or more parameters associated with them that can be edited by the user in spikely to customize the behavior of